Cathedral of Our Lady of Mount Carmel, Malang

 The Cathedral of Our Lady of Mount Carmel (Katedral Santa Maria Bunda Karmel) is a Roman Catholic cathedral in Malang, East Java, Indonesia, and seat of the Roman Catholic Diocese of Malang.

-The cathedral was built in 1934 in the Art Deco style with some neo-gothic influence by architect L. Estourgie, and is an example of the Dutch colonial architectural heritage in the city.
-It was originally named for St Teresa but was renamed in 1961.
+The cathedral was built in 1934 in the Art Deco style with some neo-gothic influence by architect H.L.J.M.
+Estourgie (1886–1964), and is an example of the Dutch colonial architectural heritage in the city.
+It was originally named for St. Theresia but was renamed in 1961.